Website Manager

 Important Information:

-• The league reserves the right to place players based upon overall program enrollment, roster availability, division structure, player skills evaluation and available volunteers.
+• The league reserves the right to assign players based on overall program enrollment, roster availability, division structure, skill evaluation, and available volunteers.

-• The Spring season begins late April and runs into June.
+• The Spring Season begins in late April and runs into June.

-• Opening day, rain outs, and cancellations are determined by the town parks commission and our school district.
-The decision is based upon overall field conditions and the weather forecast.
+• Opening Day, rainouts, and cancellations are determined by the town parks commission and school district, based on field conditions and weather forecasts.

-We encourage all of our league families to get involved and help make the Monroe Woodbury Little League a great place for the youth of our community to play baseball and softball!
-Email us at [email protected] and let us know how you'd like to help!
-You can also write us a letter of intent to be put on the Board of Directors ballot.
-That election is held each September
+We encourage families to get involved and help make Monroe Woodbury Little League a great community program!
+Email us at [email protected] to express your interest or inquire about opportunities to help.
+You may also submit a letter of intent to join the Board of Directors.
+Elections for Board members are held each September.

 Monroe Woodbury Little League Board of Directors